berkeley-cs61as/markdown-courseware/textbook/chapter27 14 - Concurrency and MapReduce/section01 Lesson 14 Intro.md

 ## Introduction

-In this lesson, we'll discuss the basics of concurrency.
+In this lesson, we'll discuss the basics of concurrency.z

 ## Prerequisites